 It would be natural to hope that people would be more sensible than to stake £18,000 in an hour, but there’s a reason that the machines have been referred to as being like ‘crack cocaine’.
 There’s evidence to suggest that some punters have lost incredible amounts of money in a very short amount of time indeed.
 GambleAware highlighted the case of seven people who each lost over £10,000 in one day on Fixed Odds Betting Terminals, as well as one who lost more than £13,700 in just seven hours.

 Campaign For Limits on Fixed Odds Betting Terminals

-Stop The FOBTs is a campaign that has been running for a number of years now, with the specific aim of pressuring the government into stopping Fixed Odds Betting Terminals having so much influence over the industry.
-They are not asking for the abolishment of the machines in their entirety, but they are campaigning to get the maximum stake reduced from £100 to £2.
+Stop The FOBTs was a campaign that ran for a number of years, with the specific aim of pressuring the government into stopping Fixed Odds Betting Terminals having so much influence over the industry.
+They were not asking for the abolishment of the machines in their entirety, but to get the maximum stake reduced from £100 to £2.

 That campaign is linked to the Campaign For Fairer Gambling, which is concentrating not on the gambling industry but on the people who tend to place bets.
 They are hoping that regulation can be introduced to help protect bettors from themselves.
 On top of both of those campaigns there are also local ones that try to limit the influence of FOBTs in local communities, such is the extent to which there are a large amount of people that aren’t in favour of the machines.